Branding

 What Is Brand Identity?

-• Messaging: Your tagline, value propositions, website copy, and the language you use in marketing
+• Messaging: Taglines, value propositions, website copy, everything you write

-• Positioning: How you differentiate yourself from competitors and where you place yourself in the market
+• Positioning: How you’re different and where you fit in the market

 What Is Brand Image?